 The Very Best Things to Do in Fiji in One Epic List

 Don’t just stay at the resort.
 Fiji is an island nation with a rich Polynesian culture to discover, breathtaking island landscapes and arguably more dramatic seascapes.
-There’s adventures to be had through scuba diving or off-roading tours, while those in need in some R&R can certainly find it with traditional Fijian massages performed at the islands’ spas.
-And if the enchanting experience of swimming with giant manta rays or majestic sharks doesn’t move you, then perhaps a humbling village visit might.
+There are adventures to be had through scuba diving or off-roading tours, while those in need in some R&R can certainly find it with traditional Fijian massages performed at the islands’ spas.
+And if the enchanting experience of swimming with giant manta rays or majestic sharks doesn’t move you, then perhaps a humbling village visit will.
 So start planning what you’re going to do in the South Pacific archipelago with this whopping list of 101 best things to do in Fiji.

 1. Swim in the Majestic Sawa-i-Lau Caves

 Let’s kick off this list of the 101 best things to do in Fiji with the natural wonder of the Sawa-i-Lau Caves.
 These ancient limestone caves on the edge of the azure Blue Lagoon are easy to get to thanks to most nearby resorts offering trips to swim there.
 Learn more in our guide on How to Get to the Sawa-i-Lau Caves in Fiji.